Hodaifa98/dos_c_screen_kill_virus_tsr/README.md

 This is an attempt at learning 16-bit programming on the DOS system.
 The purpose of this program is to act as a TSR virus that kills the screen, even after quitting the program.

-Below is a short, on the surface, but concise explanation of various terms I've referenced, and code bits I've used.
+Below is a short, on the surface, but concise explanation of various terms I've referenced or mentioned, and code bits I've used.

 **Warning:** This is done for learning purposes only.